hyde65/casting-agency/README.md

 - Returns: a json with the next keys:
     - success: True.
     - actor: The actor updated with the next keys.
-        - id: The identificator
+        - id: (int) The identificator
-        - name: The name of the actor
+        - name: (string) The name of the actor
-        - gender: The gender of the actor
+        - gender: (string) The gender of the actor
-        - movies: The movies where acted the actor.
+        - movies: (array) The movies where acted the actor.

 Example
 ```JSON
 {